 - How much time would you spend with family?

 - What would your work day look like?

 Answering these questions will paint a picture of the lifestyle you want, and start to hint at the kind of work that would fit into this lifestyle and be fulfilling at the same time.

 Losing your corporate job means you can finally pursue your dream

 Honestly, you might not know you even have a dream until you ask yourself what your perfect day looks like.
 But a picture will start to form slowly.

 Eventually, you’ll realize the true benefit of losing your corporate job.
 Because that dream day and that dream job, the ideal scenario, isn’t actually a dream.
-If you’re stuck behind a desk it is.
+Only if you’re stuck behind a desk.
 But for you, the jobless, it’s an opportunity.

 There’s nothing stopping you from making it happen.
 Just take the right steps, and you’ll see why losing your corporate job is the best thing that ever happened to you.